Let’s just say, this isn’t the first time we’ve gotten that one….

 Do you take volunteers?
 How do I get someone on stage?

-All of Improv Asylum’s shows feature a volunteer spot.
+Many of Improv Asylum’s shows feature a volunteer spot.
 There is one spot per show.
 The spot is available on a first-come, first-served basis.
 To find out if the spot is still available, please call our box office at 617.263.6887.

 What is your refund/exchange policy?